MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-19/README.md

 - `'-o', '--output'`: specify where the ranking results will be stored

-## Notebooks
+# Notebooks
 The jupyter notebooks are under `notebook` folder.

-`deprecated research and methods` folder contains experimental methods that the team has researched and experimented.
-These methods were not implemented in the pipeline.
+`deprecated research and methods` folder contains methods that the team has researched and experimented.
+These methods were not implemented in the final pipeline.

-`Project Summary Notebook.ipynb` jupyter notebook is a thorough walk through of the challenges and findings we had in the development process.
+`Project Summary Notebook.ipynb` jupyter notebook details the various processes, challenges and findings we had in the development process.

-## External Datasets
+# External Datasets
 External datasets are under `data/tables`.

 The ABS (Australian Bureau of Statistics) datasets are small and are originally downloaded in `.zip` format from the website.
 Hence instead of automating the process of downloading the data, we manually download the dataset, unzip it and store them under `data/tables`.

 There are mainly three external dataset that we used:

-`data/tables/POA` : 2021 demographic data by Australian postal areas
+- `data/tables/POA` : 2021 demographic data by Australian postal areas

-`data/tables/SA2` : 2021 demographic data by Australian SA2 areas
+- `data/tables/SA2` : 2021 demographic data by Australian SA2 areas

-The download link for these two dataset is `https://www.abs.gov.au/census/find-census-data/datapacks`
+These two dataset can be downloaded [here](https://www.abs.gov.au/census/find-census-data/datapacks).

-In addition, an external mapping file is automatically downloaded from the internet to map the postal area to SA2 areas.
+In addition, an external mapping file is **automatically downloaded** from the internet to map the postal area to SA2 areas.

-The download link is `https://www.matthewproctor.com/Content/postcodes/australian_postcodes.csv`
+The dataset can be downloaded externally [here](https://www.matthewproctor.com/Content/postcodes/australian_postcodes.csv) for reference and the data dictionary [here](https://www.matthewproctor.com/australian_postcodes).

-## Curated Data and Outputs
+# Curated Data and Outputs

-The curated data are stored in `data/curated`
+The curated data are stored in `data/curated`.

 The final rankings are stored in `model` by default.

-## Model
+# Model

 The model used for this project is stored in the `model` folder.
 To retrain the model, please reference to the command in `scripts` session

-## Used Python Libraries
+# Used Python Libraries

 See `requirements.txt` under the root folder.